B i o g r a p h y

 in Port Elizabeth, South Africa, in 1957.
 As a schoolboy I learned to play the piano, organ, clarinet and most brass instruments, and dabbled in the cello for a while.

 I studied at the University of Cape Town from 1976 to 1979 and

 graduated with the Bachelor of Music degree with a major in composition.
 During this time I was organ scholar at St. George’s (Anglican) Cathedral with its superb Hill organ.
 For six years after that I was a clarinettist in a military band, and then a scholl teacher, while also leading a contemporary music ensemble, being organist of various churches (finally assistant organist at Cape Town cathedral again) and writing a big work for large orchestra which earned me an M.Mus from the University Of Cape Town.

-With two scholarships in my pocket I was able to travel to Vienna in 1986, where I enrolled at the Hochschule für Musik as a composition student of Francis Burt and an organ student of Martin Haselböck.
+With two scholarships in my pocket I was able to travel to Vienna in 1986, where I enrolled at the Hochschule für Musik und Darstellende Kunst as a composition student of Francis Burt and an organ student of Martin Haselböck.
 In October of that year I moved to Lübeck, where Martin Haselböck had taken up a professorship, and completed my Konzertexamen in organ performance at the beginning of 1988, followed by the “B” and “A” church music diplomas in 1992 and 1994.
-During these years I worked and lived in Kiel, where I was initially assistant organist at the town church of St. Nikolai and later organist of the Osterkirche.
+During these years I was also professionally active in Kiel (Schleswig-Holstein), where I was initially assistant to Prof. Hans Gebhard at the city centre church of St. Nikolai and later Kantor and Organist of the Osterkirche.

-It was a great priviledge to be heavily involved in the planning and building of two new organs for the cathedral, which were completed in 2008 and 2012.
+It was a great privilege to be heavily involved in the planning and building of two new organs for the cathedral, which were completed in 2008 and 2012.